msamim10/msamim101/README.md

-- 👋 Hi, I’m @msamim10
+- Hi, I’m @msamim10
-- 👀 I’m interested in AI
+- I’m interested in Python, Java, PHP, C/C++, and JavaScript.
+- I’m currently learning Java and a full-time university student.
+- I'm seeking an internship as a Software Engineer.
+- I’m also looking to collaborate on any project regarding Python and Java.

 <!---
 msamim10/msamim10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.